Why the European Union is opening an 'embassy' in Silicon Valley - ExBulletin

 “The United States wants to be the leader in technological innovation, and the European Union wants to be the leader in technology regulation,” said vice president and head of the European office of the nonprofit Computer and Communications Industry Association (CCIA). says Christian Borggreen. – A for-profit technology advocacy group whose members include Google, Amazon, Twitter, and Facebook.

 In 2018, the EU enacted the General Data Protection Regulation (GDPR).
 This has significantly changed the way tech companies handle consumer data and helped make Europe the standard bearer when it comes to technology regulation.
 In particular, the GDPR enacted the so-called right to be forgotten.
-This requires digital technology companies to offer consumers the option of erasing their personal data.
+It mandates that digital technology companies provide consumers with the option of erasing their personal data.

 Passed by the European Commission in March and April 2022 respectively, the DMA and DSA are the latest major technical regulations released from Brussels.
 As a package, the policy aims to build a safer digital ecosystem for internet users and a more open and fair digital marketplace for technology companies.
 This includes, for example, new rules aimed at curbing illegal hate speech and limiting business practices that impede competition.

-Ten years ago, a page turned on and was too big for the bank to bust.
-After the regulation was adopted by the European Parliament in July 2022, EU Internal Market Commissioner Thierry Breton said in a statement that the DSA and he are turning the page on a platform “too big to care” with DMA. said.
+Ten years ago, a page turned on and was too big for a bank to fail.
+After the regulation was adopted by the European Parliament in July 2022, EU Internal Market Commissioner Thierry Breton said in a statement that DSA and DMA are turning the page for platforms too big to care for.
+I’m here.

-Regarding the EU’s new San Francisco office, Borggreen said that the EU’s presence meant that technology companies would face the challenges of new EU regulations coming before them, as all companies should have a fair chance to implement and comply with these.
+Regarding the EU’s new San Francisco office, Borggreen said the EU’s presence meant that technology companies would have a fair chance to implement and comply with the new EU regulations coming before them.
 He said it would help him understand waves with certainty. new rules. “

 European Commission spokesperson Manoury added that the office furthers Europe’s commitment to strengthen transatlantic technical cooperation.